Test time training enhances in-context learning of nonlinear functions: Conclusion

 We have investigated test-time training combined with in-context learning.
 We provided an upper bound of the predictive loss in terms of $m$ and $N$.
 Our result shows that for a large test-time sample size $N_{test}$, the predictive loss approaches the inevitable noise $\tau$, even when $d$ remains finite.

-\paragraph{Future work and limitation} We outline some limitations and future research directions. \begin{itemize} \item The result of the numerical experiment demonstrates that the ICL model's loss decreases as we increase $n$ in in-distribution cases.
-This finding is contrary to our theoretical expectation that ICL cannot adapt to the change in link function.
-Future work could clarify whether ICL without TTT can manage varying link functions. \item We only considered the single-index model where the link function $\sigma_*$ is a polynomial.
+\paragraph{Future work and limitation} We outline some limitations and future research directions. \begin{itemize} \item We only considered the single-index model where the link function $\sigma_*$ is a polynomial.
 Investigating a more general class of input-output relationships is a possible extension of this work. \item In this work, we assumed that the test-time distribution of the feature vector $\beta$ is the same as in the pretraining.
 Considering a distribution shift, such as investigating the situation where $\mathrm{Supp}(\beta)_{test}$ is slightly different from $\mathrm{Supp}(\beta)_{pt}$ is another interesting direction. \item Algorithm \ref{alg:pretraining} divides the test-time training into 3 stages, training different layers sequentially.
 This differs from the typical situation where the entire model is trained at once, as was done in the experiment.
 Whether a similar upper bound of the predictive risk can be established in such settings remains to be examined. \end{itemize}